Universities in the United Kingdom

 Universities in the United Kingdom have generally been instituted by royal charter, papal bull, Act of Parliament, or an instrument of government under the Further and Higher Education Act 1992 or the Higher Education and Research Act 2017.
 Degree awarding powers and the 'university' title are protected by law, although the precise arrangements for gaining these vary between the constituent countries of the United Kingdom.

 Institutions that hold degree awarding powers are termed recognised bodies, this list includes all universities, university colleges and colleges of the University of London, some higher education colleges, and the Archbishop of Canterbury.
 Degree courses may also be provided at listed bodies, leading to degrees validated by a recognised body.
 Undergraduate applications to almost all UK universities are managed by the Universities and Colleges Admissions Service (UCAS).

 While legally, 'university' refers to an institution that has been granted the right to use the title, in common usage it now normally includes colleges of the University of London, including in official documents such as the Dearing Report.

-The representative bodies for higher education providers in the United Kingdom are Universities UK and GuildHE.
-The responsible minister within the Department for Education is the Minister of State for Skills, Apprenticeships and Higher Education, currently Robert Halfon.
+The representative bodies for higher education providers in the United Kingdom are Universities UK, GuildHE and Independent Higher Education.
+The responsible minister within the Department for Education is the Minister of State for Skills, currently Jacqui Smith.

+UK universities have a wide range of clubs and societies catering to various interests, from sports and music to politics and culture.

 History

+Ancient universities

 Universities in Britain date back to the dawn of mediaeval studium generale, with Oxford and Cambridge taking their place among the world's oldest universities.
 No other universities were successfully founded in England during this period; opposition from Oxford and Cambridge blocked attempts to establish universities in Northampton and Stamford.
 Medical schools in London (i.e., Barts and St Thomas's), though not universities in their own right, were among the first to provide medical teaching in England.

 In Scotland, St Andrew's, Glasgow and King's College, Aberdeen were founded by papal bull.
 Post-Reformation, these were joined by Edinburgh, Marischal College, Aberdeen, and the short-lived Fraserburgh University.
 In England, meanwhile, Henry VIII's plan to found a university in Durham came to nothing and a later attempt to found a university at Durham during the Commonwealth was successfully opposed by Oxford and Cambridge.
 Gresham College was, however, established in London in the late 16th century, despite concerns expressed by Cambridge.
 In Ireland, Trinity College Dublin was founded as "the mother of a University" by a royal charter from Queen Elizabeth.

 The 18th century saw the establishment of medical schools at Edinburgh and Glasgow universities and at hospitals in London.
 A number of dissenting academies were also established.
 But the next attempt to found a university did not come until the Andersonian Institute (now Strathclyde University) was established in Glasgow in 1798.